Senegalese wrestling: Etymology

-Laamb is the Wolof word for wrestling which is borrowed from Serer Fara-Lamb Siin.
-The Serer word for wrestling is njom which derives from the Serer word jom (heart or honour).
+The name Làmb originates from a musical instrument, specifically a type of Wolof drum, similar to the Xiin, Nder, Tunguné, and Thiol Wolof drums.
+Originally, the Làmb was a royal drum played by griots with the surname Thiam, whose chief (head drummer) held the title Fara Làmb in the organizational structure of the Wolof kingdom of Kajoor.
+The Làmb drum was often used to call people together for wrestling and to enliven and entertain the wrestlers with music and dance.
+Over time, this drum gave its name to Senegalese wrestling itself.

 Champions

 Since the 1950s, Senegalese Wrestling, like its counterparts in other areas of West Africa, has become a major spectator sport and cultural event.
 The champions of traditional wrestling events are celebrities in Senegal, with fighters such as Balla Gaye 2, Yékini (Yakhya Diop), Tyson (Mohamed Ndao), and Bombardier (Serigne Ousmane Dia) the best known.

 Pathe Mbeurou Askanewi Boye, also known as Big Pato, is the first ever Senegalese wrestler who is also a police officer.

 Wrestling stadiums

 The National Wrestling Arena in Pikine is the largest wrestling stadium of Senegal.
 It has a capacity of 20,000.
-It took 28 months to built the stadium.
+It took 28 months to build the stadium.